-Connecting With Bring a Friend Connecting With the Christian Life and Witness Course/Pursuit Connecting With the Celebration Inquirers Connecting Through the Pastor's Letter Connecting Through Visitation Connecting Through the Discovery Groups Now until the end of the Celebration Class dates Celebration dates Sent day after Celebration outreach The weeks after the Celebration Start two weeks after Celebration Refer to Bring a Friend brochure Goal: Everyone to participate in Bring a Friend Fill in Bring a Friend cards- these people will be among the inquirers Pray for those on your card.
+CONNECTING WITH BRING A FRIEND CONNECTING WITH THE CHRISTIAN LIFE AND WITNESS COURSE/ PURSUIT CONNECTING WITH THE CELEBRATION INQUIRERS CONNECTING THROUGH THE PASTOR'S LETTER CONNECTING THROUGH VISITATION CONNECTING THROUGH THE DISCOVERY GROUPS Now until the end of the Celebration Class dates Celebration dates Sent day after Celebration outreach The weeks after the Celebration Start two weeks after Celebration Refer to Bring a Friend brochure Goal: Everyone to participate in Bring a Friend.
+Fill in Bring a Friend cards- these people will be among the inquirers.
+Pray for those on your card.
 Prayer teams Prayer walking Prayer triads Refer to Christian Life and Witness Course or Pursuit schedule.
-Goal: Set a goal of how many from the church should attend.
+Goal: Determine how many from the church should attend.
 Classes are taught at various locations both evenings and Saturday mornings.
 Each individual has a huge impact on who will attend.
 80% of the people who attend have been invited by someone.
 Of that 80%, 75% ride in the same vehicle as the person who invited them.
-Plan how you will invite those on your Bring A Friend card to the Celebration.
+Plan how you will invite those on your Bring a Friend card to the Celebration.
 The Co-Labor Team sends the inquirer names to the churches each evening.
-The next day, a personal letter from the pastor is mailed/e- mailed informing of an upcoming visit.
-Plan for a Visitation Team to visit the inquirers.
+The next day, a personal letter from the pastor is mailed/ emailed informing of an upcoming visit.
+Plan for a visitation team to visit the inquirers.
 Plan to leave packets for those who are not home.
 Plan for a phone team to call those who were not home and schedule a time for a follow-up visit.
-Plan for Bible study groups to meet at the church at various times: Sunday mornings, Wednesday evenings, mornings (coordinate with men's and women's groups).
+Plan for Bible study groups to meet at the church at various times: Sunday mornings, Wednesday mornings and evenings (coordinate with men's and women's groups).
 Plan for home Bible study groups.